DeepakCLal/Python_programs/Tf-Idf/Readme.md

 # Details of the task

-Details from the file specifications.pdf are carefully analyzed and code is created to implement the same.
+Details from the file specification.pdf are carefully analyzed and code is created to implement the same.